davichiar/nnstreamer-example/android/hand_gesture_app_hoit/README.md

 - The plan was decided.
 1. An app in Ubuntu environment that performs the same function
-2. Add voice recognition function.
+2. Add speech recognition function.

 ### 2020.10.14

-- Voice recognition demo version has been developed.
+- Speech recognition demo version has been developed.
 - The data storage problem was solved through "Shared Preference".